Playwrighting Dramatists Guild

 • Period: late 19th century Russia

-An old actor who has just retired finds himself alone late at night in what he believes to be an empty theatre, and muses about life and his craft.
+An old actor who has just retired finds himself alone late at night in what he believes to be an empty theatre, and muses about his life and work.

-Produced by The Northeast Theatre, LaPlume, PA 2003, and several community theatres and high schools.
+Produced by The Northeast Theatre, LaPlume, PA 2003, and by several community theatres.

 Go to Directing for photos.